nicobatty/the-playlist/README.md

 Server bootstrap: `public/index.php`

+## Table Schema

+You can look at `bin/install.php` for most information on the table schema.

 ## What's missing

 This project being time constrained, the code structure and functionality was prioritize over what would be necessary for production.
 There are a few things missing or requiring enhancements.